OliverKrr/gtest-runner/FEATURES.md

 ![Sort](resources/screenshots/sort.png)

 - The test case list can be sorted by any column.
 The default sort is the to show the tests in order.
 To change sort, just click on any of the column headers.
 Click the header again the alternate between ascending/descending order.
-- _Note:_ The current sort column is indicated by the arrow ofabove the column title (in this example, `Failures`).
+- _Note:_ The current sort column is indicated by the arrow of above the column title (in this example, `Failures`).

 ## Filter failures

+- Use `Show Not Executed`, `Show Passed` and `Show Ignored` to quickly toggle between the different test types

+## Filter tests

 ![filter](resources/screenshots/filter.png)